Neighbours: Cancellation and revival

 In February 2023, the returns of Rebekah Elmaloglou, Jones, Tim Kano and Stone as series regulars were announced; Melissa Bell, April Rose Pengilly and Ian Smith were also announced to returning in guest capacities.
 Regular production recommenced on 17 April, though scenes featuring Jones and Guy Pearce were filmed in the UK earlier in the year.
 American actress Mischa Barton was brought in for an extended guest role for the revival.

 In February 2025, it was announced Neighbours had been cancelled again.
 In a statement, the series announced: "We are sad to announce that Neighbours will be resting from December 2025.
 New episodes from the 40th anniversary season will continue to air on Prime Video and Ten four times a week until the end of the year, with all the big soapie twists and turns that our viewers love."
 The show's cancellation was originally reported via The Sun, who published the story before the show's cast and crew were informed by the production company.
 In his report, David Knox of TV Tonight noted the closure of Amazon Freevee and the exit of producers who commissioned the series as reasons for the cancellation.
 Production continued until 11 July 2025.

+In November 2025, Digital Spy revealed that Matt Wilson, Darcy Tadich, Shiv Palekar, Georgie Stone, Richie Morris, Scott Major, Ben Hall, Gemma Bird Matheson, Xavier Molyneux, Zima Anderson, Lucinda Cowden and Peter O'Brien had all reprised their roles for the final episodes.
+It was also announced that the finale would air as a one hour episode at 8:40 pm on 11 December on Network 10 in Australia, with Amazon releasing the finale 2 hours prior.

+Herbison designed the 2025 finale to reflect the real-world situation, particularly in light of the immediate loss of the series' studio in Nunawading, Victoria, and to offer the possibility of future Neighbours revivals.
+On-screen, a freeway development threatened the future of Ramsay Street and the Lassiters complex.
+The series ended ambiguously, with characters presented with the option of investing in one of two new developments, led by Paul Robinson and Shane Ramsay respectively, or to fight to save Ramsay Street.